adamedx/autographps/ROADMAP.md

 * Set-GraphItem should take an object, not just a hashtable
 * gls and co. should use TypeName instead of FullTypeName, something else other than type
 * Optimize performance for pipeline scenarios for get-graphitem, get-graphchilditem
+* Find a better name! -- We did -- AutoGraph!
+* Add methods to Get-GraphType

 ### Postponed